Cost of property, plant and equipment (‘PP&E’) comprises (IAS 16.16):

 Subsequent expenditure and replacement parts

 IAS 16 does not contain any specific principles for subsequent expenditure on PP&E and, consequently, the general criteria apply.
 Therefore, for any subsequent expenditure to be recognised as an asset, there must be additional probable future economic benefit associated with this subsequent expenditure that will flow to the entity.

-The decision on how to account for subsequent expenditure will often boil down to a question of whether an existing part of PP&E is replaced or a new element/function is created.
+The decision on how to account for subsequent expenditure will often boil down to a question of whether an existing part of PP&E is replaced or a new element/functionality is added.
 IAS 16 is more specific with replacement parts, which are included in the cost of PP&E, but the parts being replaced must be derecognised (IAS 16.13).
 It will often be the case that an entity will not know what is the cost of the replaced part as it was never separated when PP&E was recognised (IAS 16 requires a separation of significant parts for depreciation purposes).
 In such a case, the entity must estimate this cost, e.g. based on the current cost, and derecognise the old part after taking into account accumulated depreciation.